tjelvar-olsson/tjelvar-olsson.github.io/_drafts/object_oriented_programming_for_scientists.md

 wiki](https://wiki.python.org/moin/NewClassVsClassicClass).

 Secondly, we make use of the "magic" method ``__init__``.
-This is used to create an instance of a class.
-Classes, objects, instances, what is up with all this terminology?
-What does it all mean?
+This is used to create an instance of a class. *Classes, objects, instances, what is up with all this terminology?
+What does it all mean?*

-Okay, let us take slight detour.
+Okay, let us take a slight detour.
 You can think of classes as molds, for example a plastic bucket that you bring to the beach to make a sand castle.
-You fill the bucket with sand and tip it up-side down, pat it on the top and lift it.
+You fill the bucket with sand and tip it up-side down, pat it on the top and lift it up.
 What remains is a tower made out of sand.
 This sand tower is an "instance" of your bucket "class".
-The term "object", as in object-oriented programming, tends to be used to refer to classes and instances interchangeably.
+Finally, the term "object", as in object-oriented programming, tends to be used to refer to classes and instances interchangeably.

 Back to the ``__init__`` method, which is used to initialise an instance of the class.
 The instance created is accessible via the ``self`` argument.
 During